CuriousMindsMedia/lightning-deploy/readme.md

 - `lightning_deploy_key` is the Redis key which contains the desired version of the app.
 This is typically set when you build your single page application.

--  The `deploy_url` option tells the laravel app what path you would like the single page app to appear on. `/` is set by default. (placing the application on the root url.)
+-  The `lightning_deploy_url` option tells the laravel app what path you would like the single page app to appear on. `/` is set by default. (placing the application on the root url.)